Dividing fences

 We normally contribute half the costs towards a ‘sufficient’ fence.

-If the neighbouring owner wants a better fence than is considered 'sufficient', they may have to pay the difference.
+If the neighbouring owner wants a fence other than what is considered 'sufficient', they may have to pay the difference.

 When you intend to build a fence adjoining a public housing property, send a written proposal to your nearest Housing Service Centre containing: